awoeger/meme-scraper/README.md

 # Description

-A Command Line Interface in node.js that scrapes the first 10 pictures from the website: [Website] (memegen-link-examples-upleveled.netlify.app)
+A Command Line Interface in node.js that scrapes the first 10 pictures from the website: [Website](memegen-link-examples-upleveled.netlify.app)